vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - warnings for missing targets;
 - stopping all tracks at the first loop for legacy drivers that opt into that behavior.

+Semantic loop detection compares the complete execution state that determines recurrence: command address, call stack, and repeat counters.
+A finite repeat therefore does not need an address-based suppression exception, and the same repeat command can be reused safely after its counter has been cleared.
+The command limit remains an emergency guard rather than normal loop control; its diagnostic includes track, address, tick, executed-command count, and limit.

 Legacy dialects remain track-major until migrated.
 Their dry-run and complete-sequence-prepass options are compatibility mechanisms; semantic formats should model shared state directly instead.

 ### 14.6 `PerformanceSequence`